adreena/DetectingRoadSigns/writeup_template.md

 * Step 6: downloading and testing a few extra samples from the web (analyzing them by precision and recall of each sign)
 * Step 7: evaluating test set
 * Step 8: visualizing feature map with sample image from test set
-* goals: achieving a high accuracy on test images
+* goal : achieving a high accuracy on test images

 ### Dataset Exploration